 On the subject of losing brain cells, Parkinson ’s disease, a progressive nervous disease occurring generally after age 50, destroys brain cells that produce dopamine and is characterized by muscular tremor, slowing of movement, weakness and facial paralysis.
 Research into the relationship between caffeine consumption from a variety of sources and the risk of developing Parkinson’s disease, has shown that moderate consumption of caffeine reduces the risk of Parkinson’s disease in men and women.

 Men who drank four to five cups per day of caffeinated coffee cut the risk of developing Parkinson’s disease nearly in half compared to men in the study who consumed little or no caffeine daily.
 Bless the coffee machines!
 Women who consumed between one and three cups of caffeinated coffee per day also cut their risk nearly in half of developing Parkinson’s disease when compared to women who drank less than a cup of coffee per day.
 This apparent benefit was lost at higher levels of intake.

 Finally, while some people believe that coffee can induce acid reflux, recent research has found that coffee consumption has no effect whatever at inducing heartburn in healthy people.
 Even for those individuals with gastro-oesophageal reflux disease, coffee consumption was found to have only a minimal effect.

 Is coffee all that bad?
 Probably not…in moderation.
 Indeed, many studies identifying beneficial effects also noted the loss of these effects at high consumption rates.
-So, get those coffee machines powered up and enjoy your three cups of coffee a day… on average you’ll be just fine!
+So, get those coffee machines powered up, put away your first aid kit, and enjoy your three cups of coffee a day… on average you’ll be just fine!